 We are obligated to make payments under the Tax Receivable Agreement.
 See Note 7 - Tax Receivable Agreement to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional details regarding the requirements for these payments.
 Although the actual timing and amount of any payments that may be made under the Tax Receivable Agreement will vary, we expect the payments required will be significant.
 Any payments made by us under the Tax Receivable Agreement will generally reduce the amount of overall cash flows that might have otherwise been available to us or to TWM LLC.
 These payments will offset some of the tax benefits that we expect to realize as a result of the ownership structure of TWM LLC.
 To the extent that we are unable to make payments under the Tax Receivable Agreement for any reason, the unpaid amounts generally will be deferred and will accrue interest until paid by us.
-The first payment of the Tax Receivable Agreement was made in January 2021.
-As of June 30, 2023, total amounts due to the Continuing LLC Owners under the Tax Receivable Agreement were \$448.0 million, substantially all due to be paid over 15 years following the purchase of LLC Interests from Continuing LLC Owners or redemption or exchanges by Continuing LLC Owners of LLC Interests.
-As of June 30, 2023, we expect to make tax receivable agreement liability payments of approximately \$422.3 million thereafter.
+The first payment of the Tax Receivable Agreement were \$448.0 million, substantially all due to be paid over 15 years following the purchase of LLC Interests from Continuing LLC Owners or redemption or exchanges by Continuing LLC Owners of LLC Interests.
+As of September 30, 2023, we expect to make tax receivable agreement liability payments of approximately \$25.7 million within the next 12 months and approximately \$422.3 million thereafter.
 In addition to these amounts above, our tax receivable agreement liability and future payments thereunder are expected to increase as we realize (or are deemed to realize) an increase in tax basis of TWM LLC's assets resulting from any future purchases, redemptions or exchanges of LLC Interests from Continuing LLC Owners.
 We currently expect to fund these future tax receivable agreement liability payments from some of the realized cash tax savings as a result of this increase in tax basis.